samperay/pycodes/README.md

 **authlockfix.py** modifies pam module for autolock featuring for failed logins

+**changeGRUBdefaultKernel.py** Lets you know the current default GRUB entry and you can set your default GRUB leven on which listed/installed kernels

 ## sortings:

 simple scripts written for sorting alogorithms using lists